-To improve on todays, efforts I went back to a previous post of mine about school morning organisaton to give myself a bit of a refresher and thought I would share it with you!
+To improve on todays’ efforts I went back to a previous post of mine about school morning organisation to give myself a bit of a refresher and thought I would share it with you!

 Having an age appropriate bed time for the kids, means they get the sleep they need to actually wake up of their on accord and are refreshed for school.
 They wake up happier and are easier to manage.

 We have the table set for breakfast, including the cereal boxes on the table before we go to bed at night.
-Dad is usually the first to have breakfast and will put the juice and milk on the table.
+Dad is usually the first to have breakfast and will put the milk on the table.
 As the children wake at different times, this enables them to easily serve themselves.
 The older children will now cook themselves a hot breakfast on most mornings.

 I have the lunch boxes set out on the bench and will put in any items that are non perishable in the night before.
 For example, I will put crackers in containers, cut up fruit and place in containers in the fridge and use the wraps to package up any homemade food for the kids lunch boxes, so as much as possible it is just a matter of adding the items to the kids lunch boxes.
 You can see more info in my post School lunchbox process.